myminseok/pivotal-docs/concourse-external-worker.md

   -l ./external-worker-secret.yml
 ```

-# after deployment, checkout if the worker is registered on concourse
+# after deployment, checkout if the worker node is registered on concourse
 ```
-fly  -t cp-1 workers)
+fly -t dev  workers
 ```